 - 2 tablespoons plus 1 teaspoon cornstarch

-- If the turkey breast is frozen, let thaw in refrigerator for 3 days in the wrapping it came in.
+- If the turkey breast is frozen, thaw according to package directions which may take several days.
 Remove the gravy mix, if any.
 Rinse the turkey breast and let it drain in a colander.
 Pat it dry with paper towels.
 Loosen the skin on top of the breast with your fingers and a knife but do not cut it off.

-- Combine butter, herb seasoning, and salt in a small bowl.
-Using fingertips, spread about 2 tablespoons of the mixture up under the skin and onto the turkey breast.
+- Combine butter, paprika, garlic powder, and salt in a small bowl.
+Using fingertips, spread about 2 tablespoons of the mixture up under the skin.
 Lay the skin over the mixture then spread the remaining mixture on top of the skin.

 - Place the lid on the Instant Pot and set valve to “sealing”.
 Press “Pressure Cook” button, then -/+ button to 32 minutes on High Pressure.
 It will take about 12 to 20 minutes to come to pressure, cook 32 minutes, then when it beeps, let it release pressure naturally (don’t touch sealing valve) for 20 minutes.
 If it hasn’t release all the pressure, switch to “venting”.
 Carefully open the lid away from your face when floating valve drops.

-- Preheat broiler.
+- Preheat an oven broiler.
 Remove the turkey with two large metal spatulas or spoons.
 Forks will release all the turkey juices!
 Place it on a foil-lined baking sheet and broil it 3 to 5 inches from the broiler for 3 to 5 minutes or just until skin in golden brown.